spencerwolfe/Klingon-Bird-of-Prey-Arduino-Code/README.md

 A button, when pushed, fires the photon torpedo launcher and, when pushed and held, fires the disruptors in short bursts for a time.
 The main engines also fade slowly with faster pulsations over top of that.
 Some of this code I discovered online and I take no credit for sections where I use it.
-Feel free to use and adapt as you see fit.
 Specifically, the original code for "push and hold" button switching can be found [here](http://jmsarduino.blogspot.com/2009/05/click-for-press-and-hold-for-b.html).

 Pinout (Attiny85):
 Pin 1 = RESET, Pin 2 = Arduino Pin 3, Pin 3 = Arduino Pin 4 (PWM), Pin 4 = GND